deepmodeling/DeePTB/docs/quick_start/input.md

 dptb config <generated input config path> [-full]
 ```
 The template config file will be generated at the path `./input.json`.
 For the full document about the input parameters, we refer to the detail [document](https://deeptb.readthedocs.io/en/latest).
-For now, we only need to consider a few vital parameters that can setup the training:
+For now, we only need to consider a few vital parameters that can set the training:

 ```json
 "common_options": {